 What You Saw

 If you didn’t get the fascinating picture of the operating machinery of the universe, I urge you to go back through the steps again.
 You should realize that words are semantic symbols that get between us and the objects they describe and becloud the thing they are supposed to represent.
-A wise man once said, “I never made one of my discoveries through the process of rational thinking,” and “Look deep into nature, and then you will understand everything better.”
-His name is Albert Einstein.
+A wise man once said, “I never made one of my discoveries through the process of rational thinking.”
+That was also Albert Einstein.

-In this case, by moving to a more fundamental layer of thought, we see that all this talk of authority and rights is an abstract layer which we are required to use in order to discuss the reality that gave rise to the discussion in the first place.
+In this case, by moving to a more fundamental layer of thought, we see that all this talk of authority and rights is an abstract layer that we are required to use in order to discuss the reality that gave rise to the discussion in the first place.
 Our goal here is to comprehend the reality that gave rise to the words we use.

 It doesn’t really matter what words we use, what matters is what is happening.
 The temporal rights paradigm connects law with reality in a practical, implicit way that empowers natural rights by revealing their intrinsic source.
 Once you have seen that wordless vision of the universe in action, you see that rights are everywhere and in constant operation.